Sweet Potato Hash

 Then stir the sweet potatoes, vegetables, and spices around for a few minutes, and it’s ready to serve.

-I gussy the dish up by adding chunks of avocado, fried eggs, fresh cilantro leaves, and tomato salsa:
+I gussy the dish up by adding chunks of avocado, fried eggs (poached eggs are great too), fresh cilantro leaves, and tomato salsa:

 It’s healthy, filling, and full of flavor!